 Will I have free time to spend with my family/friends?
 SMMC Residency values the importance of balancing work with family and friends.
 Resident schedules are very predictable from day-to-day, call-schedules are posted in advance, and vacation time is assigned at the beginning of the year; all of which make scheduling quality time with friends and family much easier.

 Are residents truly happy at St. Mary’s?
-Yes!
-Interviewees in the past have universally agreed that residents seem very happy with their experiences at SMMC.
+Yes!!
+Residents are quite happy with their residency and training experiences at SMMC.
+We reach out to trainees once they finish their St. Mary internal medicine residency training.
+Frequent “first year out of St Mary training” feedback from one-year prelims or three-year graduates is that their SMMC training was a rigorous, but outstanding experience.
 We hope you have the time to interview at SMMC and see for yourself.
 Please refer to Quotes for more about residents’ opinions.